 Get ready for government coronavirus support ending

-The government support packages designed to help businesses through the coronavirus crisis and lockdown are coming to an end.
+Although most of the government support packages designed to help businesses through the coronavirus crisis and lockdown have come to an end, the Chancellor announced an extension to the Recovery Loan Scheme as part of his Autumn Budget statement.

 Here are all the dates you need to keep an eye on over the coming months.